szaimen/Nextcloud-NAS-Guide/README.md

 1. Run `sudo bash /var/scripts/menu.sh` over CLI
 1. Choose `Server Configuration` -> `Automatic updates`
 1. Choose to enable automatic updates
-1. Choose to reboot your server after every update as recommended
+1. Choose to reboot your server after every update as recommended<br>
+(the reboot will happen right after every time the script runs, also if no Nextcloud update was installed because it not only updates Nextcloud but everything like Ubuntu packets, etc.)

 **The update will be executed on saturdays at 18:00h.**